cysouw/diathesis/text/c01_introduction.md

 The current attempt to present an all-encompassing survey of German diatheses builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
 A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
 A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
 Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as '*Konversenverhältnis der Aktanten*' [@eroms1980: 24; cf. @heringer1968].
 An early attempt at a survey of various diatheses is presented by Höhle [-@hohle1978].
 Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
 10] or Ágel [-@agel2000: Ch.
 6].
 There also are a few monographs about specific German diatheses [e.g. @leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018; @dux2020: Ch.
 6].

 Diathesis is of course closely linked to the concept of valency, so the groundbreaking valency dictionary for German by Helbig and Schenkel [-@helbig1991] deserves mentioning.
 They identify the problem that certain verbs can be used in different constructions, but diatheses are not investigated consistently in their dictionary.
-Another highly influential valency dictionary for German, edited by Schumacher [-@schumacher1986], discusses passive diatheses for all verb.
+Another highly influential valency dictionary for German, edited by Schumacher [-@schumacher1986; also the precursor @engel1978], discusses passive diatheses for all verb.
 I see the current survey of German diatheses as a first step in extending such valency dictionaries into even more all-encompassing dictionaries that discuss all possible clause constructions for each verb.

 ## Defining diathesis {#sec:intro-basic-definition}